G-Node/gogs/.github/ISSUE_TEMPLATE/security.md

 <!--

-Please create a dummy issue with high-level description of the security vulnerability, then report details to u@gogs.io privately, thank you!
+Please create a dummy issue with high-level description of the security vulnerability, then report details to Achilleas Koutsou <achilleas.k@gmail.com> privately, thank you!

 -->